Book and Video Library

 Graduation Stoles & Pins

-Each spring our Office provides multicultural stoles for graduating students at a cost of $20.00.
+Each spring our Office provides multicultural stoles for graduating students at a cost of $25.00.
 The categories available include African American, Asian/Pacific Islander, GLBTQ, Latino, Jewish, and Native American.
 Graduation pins are also provided to students who studied abroad.
 Each pin displays a coupling of the US flag with the flag of the country where the student studied and earned university credit.
-Sign ups for these stoles and pins begin each February and students can request a stole or pin by coming to the office or by emailing Amanda Garcia.
+Sign ups for these stoles and pins begin each February and the deadline to order stoles is March, 25th.
+Students can request a stole or pin by coming to the office or by emailing Nighat Shah

 Guest Speaker Grants